tillyjay/CourseMap/README.md

 - This was my first experience with C# and ASP.NET so it was great to get a taste of this language and framework.
 - I practiced my ability to create models from an ERD along with navigation properities, and setting up the database context class.
 - I learned about migrations and their functionality in creating a database.
-- I worked on adding data annotations, database integrity and validation requirements.
+- I worked on adding data annotations, database integrity, and validation requirements by using Entity Framework, a really cool way to interact with the data without getting bogged down by complexities.
 - Once my models were set up to spec I scaffoled out pages using ASP.NET.
 - I learned how to make page alterations by adjusting queries in my pages to display specific data in a specific fashion.
 I also adjusted the output of the HTML for the CRUD pages.